 Digestion is a several-step process that begins the moment you put a piece of food in your mouth or sip a drink.

 When you begin chewing, glands in your mouth and throat begin to secrete saliva.
 This process can start with the sight or smell of food.
 The liquid aids digestion, moistens your mouth, reduces infections in the mouth and throat, and helps protect your teeth and gums.
 You have 3 major pairs of salivary glands:

 Parotid glands, the largest, are on both sides of your face, in front of your ears

 Sublingual glands are underneath your tongue

 A condition known as dry mouth (xerostomia) occurs when you don’t have enough saliva in your mouth.
 This can make it difficult for you to chew and swallow food.
 Stress or dehydration can cause occasional xerostomia.
-Certain medicines or more serious conditions, such as diabetes, can also cause it.
-To reduce your chance of dry mouth, drink plenty of water and avoid caffeinated or alcoholic beverages.
+Certain medicines or more serious conditions such as diabetes and Sjogren syndrome can also cause it.
+To reduce the symptoms of dry mouth, drink plenty of water, take sips of water while eating, and don't have caffeinated or alcoholic beverages.
 These can make dry mouth worse.